gong023/namae-space/README.md

 ## How does it work

-NamaeSpace finds paths by reading composer.json and analysis codes.
+`namaespace` finds paths by reading composer.json and analyses codes.

-Mainly analyzing is delegated to https://github.com/nikic/PHP-Parser/.
+Mainly analysis is delegated to [nikic/PHP-Parser](https://github.com/nikic/PHP-Parser/).
 You don't have to worry about instability of regex.

-## Information

-- NamaeSpace is still beta.
-Pull requests and reporting issues are welcome.
+And analysis is executed under multi processing.
+You can pass `-M` or `--max_process` option to control number of process for any commands.